jh1993/UnderusedOptions/README.txt

 Death Gaze:
 - Now also an eye spell.

+Death Shock:
+- Base num targets is now 4.
+- Same Target Cascades (3 SP): If a target survives the initial hit, the remaining cascades will hit the same target until it dies.
+Not compatible with Infinite Cascades.

 Dispersion Field:
 - Channeling Guard (3 SP): If you are channeling a spell, Dispersion Field will stun each affected enemy for 1 turn before teleporting it away.
 The stun duration is fixed and unaffected by bonuses.